Address

 What will happen when I am referred?

 You will be contacted by a member of the team to arrange a convenient appointment for your assessment.
-If we are unable to reach you by telephone we may send you an appointment by post.
-If you do not feel you need this appointment it would be helpful to let us know.
-Your initial appointment can last up to an hour and is an opportunity for you to discuss your current difficulties.
-You are welcome to bring a friend, family member or other professional to this appointment if you would find this helpful.
-Your baby may be present at appointments.
+If we are unable to reach you by telephone, we may send you an appointment by post.
+If you do not feel you need this appointment, please let us know.

 How can the team help me?